NSW Work Injury Claim

 Can I make a NSW workers compensation claim for hearing loss?

 A claim may be available if the hearing loss arose out of work or was materially aggravated by work.
-The answer depends on the medical evidence, work history, notice evidence, certificates of capacity and any insurer decision already made.
+The practical starting point is to compare the diagnosis with work features such as long-term exposure to machinery, tools, alarms, engines or industrial noise, work where hearing protection or monitoring records may matter and noise, dust, fumes, fibres, chemicals or biological exposure, then check the certificates of capacity, treatment notes and any insurer decision already made.

 What evidence usually matters most for hearing loss?